apache/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 201: the taskId of the created task
- - 400: Invalid group name, event id or action argument
+ - 400: Invalid group name, insertion id or action argument
- - 404: No event with this eventId
+ - 404: No event with this insertionId

 ### Rescheduling group execution